Vardhan1303/Scientific_project/docs/details.md

 The following steps outline how to calculate the distance of a single ArUco marker:

-- Marker Detection: The algorithm detects the ArUco marker using OpenCV’s detectMarkers function [15], identifying the marker’s corners and ID.
+- Marker Detection: The algorithm detects the ArUco marker using OpenCV’s detectMarkers function, identifying the marker’s corners and ID.
-- Pose Estimation: After detection, the pose of the marker is estimated using estimatePoseSingleMarkers [15], which provides the rotation vector (rvec) and translation vector (tvec).
+- Pose Estimation: After detection, the pose of the marker is estimated using estimatePoseSingleMarkers, which provides the rotation vector (rvec) and translation vector (tvec).
 - Translation Vector (tvec): The translation vector has three components: tx, ty, and tz, representing the marker's position relative to the camera:
    tx: Horizontal distance (left/right) from the camera’s optical axis.
    ty: Vertical distance (up/down) from the camera’s optical axis.